 Greater bilbies are small, nocturnal, omnivorous marsupials with rabbit-like ears and pointy pink snouts.
 They have muscular forearms and claws for digging their burrows and uncovering buried food.Read More

 Lyrebirds are ground-dwelling pheasant-sized songbirds that are amazing mimics.
-They can imitate chainsaws, mobile phones, and horns.Read More
+They can imitate almost any sound they hear.
+These can include chainsaws, mobile phones, and horns.Read More

 Numbats are small marsupial anteaters that eat termites.
 They weigh about 700 grams.
 They forage for termites during the daylight.Read More